 Network availability monitoring systems send alerts to users in the form of email messages, text messages or event logs that can be forwarded to an event management system.

-Some of these systems also have the ability to make changes to network devices via SNMP.
-This feature is especially useful in the context of a troubleshooting workflow, where network managers can discover and correct a network equipment problem using a single management interface.
+Some of these availability monitoring systems also have the ability to make changes to network devices via SNMP.
+This feature is especially useful in the context of a network troubleshooting workflow, where network managers can discover and correct a network equipment problem using a single management interface.

 SNMP: The foundation of network availability monitoring

 Most network availability monitoring systems collect and analyze data from network devices via SNMP, an application-layer network protocol that dates back to 1988.
-SNMP is used for the exchange of information between networked devices and a network management platform.
-The most recent version of the protocol, SNMPv3, is most notable for its security enhancements, including mechanisms for the authentication and encryption of SNMP messages and access control to management objects.
+SNMP is used for the exchange of information between networked devices and a network management platform to help eliminate downtime The most recent version of the protocol, SNMPv3, is most notable for its security enhancements, including mechanisms for the authentication and encryption of SNMP messages and access control to management objects.

 On the push side, these agents also have the ability to send traps to the monitoring system.
-According to the SNMP standard, a trap is a message that an agent sends to a monitoring tool when some aspect of the network -- for example, CPU or bandwidth utilization -- crosses a certain threshold.
+According to the SNMP standard, a trap is a message an agent sends to an availability monitoring tool when some aspect of the network -- for example, CPU or bandwidth utilization -- crosses a certain threshold.

 Automating device configuration changes

-SNMP also includes an "inform" message type that allows a network monitoring tool to acknowledge messages from a device.
+SNMP also includes an "inform" message type that allows a network monitoring tool to acknowledge messages from a device, such as a router.
 This allows the agent to reset any triggered alerts.
 SNMP also specifies how network monitoring tools can use a "set" message to make changes to that device through the SNMP agent.
-This capability allows either the network manager or the tool itself (depending on an enterprise's policies on network automation) to make device configuration changes in response to network events.
-For instance, if a network monitoring tool discovers that a switch is being saturated by network traffic, an administrator can reconfigure the overall network so the traffic is distributed across multiple devices.
+This capability allows either the network manager or the tool itself -- depending on an enterprise's policies on network automation -- to make device configuration changes in response to network events.
+For instance, if a network monitoring tool discovers a switch is being saturated by network traffic and is in danger of suffering an outage, an administrator can reconfigure the overall network, so the traffic is distributed across multiple devices.

 SNMP relies on the concept of a management information base (MIB) to organize the communication of device metrics between an SNMP agent and the network monitoring system.
 The MIB is a standard formal description of the objects that comprise the components and the device status information of a network device.
 Although the MIB is a standard, most vendors add proprietary extensions to their MIB implementations to account for the unique characteristics of their individual products.

 There are several free and open source network availability monitoring tools available today.
-There are also dozens of commercial vendors, both large and small, that offer their own products.
+There are also dozens of commercial vendors, both large and small, which offer their own products and services to prevent an outage.
 Commercial products are typically more scalable, easier to deploy and maintain, and capable of monitoring a wider variety of network devices.

 Network availability monitoring architecture

 The implementation of this architecture will affect many aspects of how network availability monitoring tools scale and operate.
 Some tools can monitor hundreds of devices, while others can monitor thousands.
 Some can monitor multiple networks across several locations, while others can only monitor a single site.
-A network manager also might find variability in terms of how granular the network monitoring tool is.
+A network manager also might find variability in terms of the granularity of the network monitoring tool.
 In other words, how often can the tool poll network devices for metrics?
-Granularity is usually something that users can adjust for themselves, but higher monitoring granularity might affect the performance of certain monitoring tools that are not architected to analyze data inputs at a high rate.
+Granularity is usually something users can adjust for themselves, but higher monitoring granularity might affect the performance of certain monitoring tools that are not architected to analyze data inputs at a high rate.